amirhajibabaei/AutoForce/theforce/cl/README.md

 noise_e:   (ev)  bias noise for total energies (default=ediff_tot)
 noise_f:  (ev/A) bias noise for forces (default=fdiff)
 ```
-Note that these parameters are not related to VASP
+Note that these parameters are not related to any
-despite possible name similarities.
+ab initio software despite possible name similarities.
 They are explained in detail in
 [theforce/calculator/README.md](https://github.com/amirhajibabaei/AutoForce/tree/master/theforce/calculator).
 The only difference is that here we specify the